BananaAcid/vantage-repl-sandboxed/README.md

   * validates and makes the position of the faulty javascript statement
   * console.log/info/warn/error are also piped to a remote connection and do net mess up the prompt
   * functions get highlighted if all optional dependencies are installed
+  * remote vantage connections do get the results there (v1.0.1)
   * KNOWN: only single line statements are computed.

+Bugs:
+  * '..' and '..-' execute on the main server instance.
+Ventage.exec does not execute in the remote shell, and there is no this.exec (nothing i can do about)

 ##### Installation